authelia/authelia/BREAKING.md

 available like allowing device cloning detection.
 * Furthermore, a top-notch web server implementation (fasthttp) has been selected to allow a large performance gain in order to use Authelia in demanding environments.
-* Redirect parameter for Nginx is now changed to `http://Authelia/?rd=RedirectURL`

 ### Data migration tools